cartopher/Christopher.Charles---Data.GIS.Portfolio/README.md

 Christopher's efforts have not gone unnoticed.
 His projects are scheduled for showcase at prestigious platforms like Esri's 2024 User Conference, and he has won accolades for his map products at San Diego State University.

 For those interested in collaborating on groundbreaking GIS projects or exploring innovative solutions in GeoAI and blockchain, Christopher welcomes the opportunity for discussion.
 His GIS journey is one of perpetual innovation—a field where projects evolve as rapidly as the landscapes they represent, challenging him to continuously adapt and refine his methodologies.
 To catch a glimpse of Christopher's evolving GIS work, you're invited to explore his [Project Gallery on Instant Apps](https://arcg.is/1zvHm8).
 Keep in mind, this gallery is a living portfolio—always being fine-tuned and expanded to include more innovative solutions.
 You can reach out to him directly at his email: [chris.jonh.charles@gmail.com](mailto:chris.jonh.charles@gmail.com).
 To view his complete professional journey and network, visit [Christopher's LinkedIn Profile](www.linkedin.com/in/chrisjonhcharles/).

+## Maps & Automation: Pathways to Certainty and Sustainability

 ## University of Southern California
 ### Center for Religion and Civic Culture : Spirital Exemplars Project